d0031507878/taroko_quiz/README.md

 Then we setup database , copy yml for database and create database depends on env (RAILS_ENV: test) and initialize the database and install all dependencies through yarn install and precomplie the code to produce the things needed by website

 We have some env variables defined so we can change easily if we have different settings on postgres's database,username and password.
-The env variables setting can avoid the hardcode in many files.
+Also, the env variables setting can avoid the hardcode in many files.

-Finally, use Rspec run the tests to check everything works or not.
+Finally, use Rspec run the tests to check everything works or not and skip looking for "spec/features/*" in spec directory